-Made with fresh blueberries, this 1st Birthday Smash Cake recipe is easy, allergy-friendly, and made without added sugar…there isn’t even any in the natural blueberry frosting!
-You can bake the cakes a day ahead if needed and let your birthday kiddo smash it—or share it with friends and family.
+Made with fresh blueberries, this 1st Birthday Smash Cake recipe is easy, allergy-friendly, and made without added sugar.
+It has the most delish Blueberry Frosting and you can bake the cakes a day ahead if needed.
+So yummy!

 Smash Cake Recipe